20 Journaling Prompts I Swear By to Get You Out of Your Head

 Sound familiar?
 If this is one of the roadblocks you face when it comes to journaling, this post is here to help.
 I want to take the guesswork out of how you can journal effectively, without the impending paralysis that sometimes results from an open-ended prompt.

-P.S.
-If you’re in the market for a new journal, you can find the W&D ruled linen journal available online here!
+If you’re in the market for a new journal, give one of these a try:

 My first tip?
 Start by writing “Morning Pages.”